Jerry-Shaw/Nervsys/README.md

     No returned value will be captured.

-### SIGNAL
+### PATH

-    [SIGNAL]
+    [PATH]
-    This section works for all.
+    This section works for autoload function.
-    This section contains custom set observer signals and messages.
+    This section contains custom paths to include.
+    Only works for non-namespace-class include paths.

     Some example:

-    1 = Process Terminated!
-Some reason...
+    1 = pathA ; Relative path to ROOT
-    2 = Process Terminated!
-Some reason...
+    2 = /pathB/ ; Absolute path
-    3 = Process Terminated!
-Some reason...
+    3 = pathA/pathB/ ; Relative path to ROOT
+    4 = /pathA/pathB ; Absolute path
     ...

-    Once when observer received a signal not equal to 0, process terminated, corresponding message will be logged and showed up.
+    Notice:
+    The last "/" of the path is not required.

 ## Examples